 04 Mar Mortality Rates in American Jails and Prisons Are on the Rise

 Last year, an investigation by Reuters highlighted startling statistics about morality rates in American prisons and jails.
 It found that across the country, death rates inside jails are rising.
 Recent reporting on the mortality rates in Oklahoma illustrates the problem.
-Within Oklahoma’s 11 largest county jails, 148 inmates died from 2009 through 2019.
+Within Oklahoma’s 11 largest county jails, 148 people died from 2009 through 2019.
 That amounts to a mortality rate of 2.16 deaths for every 1,000 prisoners.
-By comparison, the national average is 1.46 deaths per 1,000 inmates.
+By comparison, the national average is 1.46 deaths per 1,000 prisoners.

 However, these systems are not extreme outliers among American mass incarceration prison system.
 While the death rates in these states are indeed higher than the national average, the same problems persist throughout the country.